dimagi/Vellum/README.md

 additional dependencies that are part of [CommCare HQ](http://github.com/dimagi/commcare-hq) aren't well-defined yet.

-You also need to change line 39 in `css/jquery.fancybox-1.3.4.css` to the URL that points to `fancybox.png`.

 For an example of a minimal setup and usage of Vellum, including all known dependencies, see `tests/runner.html`.